Josiphina/AIceberg/README.md

 ## How to use

 Use Is_hatespeech.is_hatespeech(query) to apply hatespeech detection model on text sequence (in German).
 Use Is_Hatespeech.is_hatespeech.is_HardRules(query) to check if the query is contained in the list of German swear words .
-Ther is an example provided in the Is_Hatespeech file to test run the model.
+There is an example provided in the Is_Hatespeech file to test run the model.

 ## Evaluation
 We evaluated our model on a test data set consisting of 30% of the entire data.
 To be able to compare our results with the original binary labels hatespeech (yes/no) we trained a classifier to translate the vector of seven probabilities into a binary label.
 Details of how we have chosen the classifier model Linear Discriminant Analysis (LDA) can be found in the evaluation folder.
 Additionally, we provide a diagram of the sensitivity and specificity in dependency of the threshold.